Lease Administration Software: What Property Managers Actually Need

 Strengths: Designed specifically around the CAM billing workflow.
 Strong support for CAM-specific fields (gross-up, caps, exclusions).
 Integration between lease data and reconciliation calculations is tight by design.

 Weaknesses: Not a full property management system.
-If you need maintenance management, vendor AP, and tenant portal in addition to lease administration and CAM reconciliation, you'll need a PM platform alongside it.
+If you need maintenance management, vendor AP, and a tenant portal in addition to lease administration and CAM reconciliation, you will need a PM platform alongside it.

 Best for: Property managers who prioritize CAM accuracy and want purpose-built tooling for that workflow, while maintaining their existing PM platform for other functions.